 (b) Bio-based CNG.
 For fuel that is solely bio-based CNG, the person that is eligible to generate credits is the producer or importer of the fuel.

 (c) Blend of fossil CNG and bio-based CNG.
-For fuel that is a blend of fossil CNG and bio-based CNG, the generated credits will be split between the persons eligible to generate credits under subsections (a) and (b) to give each credits based on the actual amount of fossil CNG and bio-based CNG in the blend.
+For fuel that is a blend of fossil CNG and bio-based CNG, the generated credits will be split between the persons eligible to generate credits under subsections (a) and (b) to give each credits based on the actual amount of each in the blend.

 (3) Liquefied natural gas.
 For LNG used as a transportation fuel, subsections (a) through (c) determine the person who is eligible to generate credits.